pfcoutinho/recurrence-analysis/README.md

 # Recurrence Analysis

 Recurrence analysis of time series in MATLAB.
-These files can be used to generate the distance matrix (DM) and the recurrence plot (RP).
-They also performs recurrence quantification analysis (RQA) and recurrence network analysis (RNA) of the recurrence (binary) matrix.
+It can be used to generate the recurrence plot (RP) of a time series or the cross recurrence plot (CRP) between two time series.
+It can also be used to perform recurrence quantification analysis (RQA) and recurrence network analysis (RNA) of the recurrence matrix.

 ![Recurrence plots of periodic, chaotic, auto-regressive, and sthocastic processes, respectively.](imgs/img0.png)